SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/customization.md

 #### DNS requirements for enterprise domains

-The DNS entries for your custom domain have to be configured in a way that all requests are routed to the IoT platform.
+The DNS entries for your custom domain have to be configured in a way that all requests are routed to the Cumulocity IoT platform.

 We **strongly recommend** you to use a wildcard CNAME entry for this purpose.
 The CNAME needs to contain your wildcard domain from the certificate in the NAME field.
 The VALUE field of the CNAME entry has to point to the hostname of Cumulocity IoT.
 This target hostname can be easily determined by looking at your current tenant URL.
 If your tenant URL